tainacan/tainacan-wiki/dev/internal-api.md

 	// do something
 ```

-This makes life easier and Tainacan works exacty the same way.
+This makes life easier and Tainacan works exactly the same way.

 ```php